themue/site.themue.dev/content/post/2020-go-training.md

 categories = ["development"]
 +++

-Last Monday I had a remote workshop about Go programming.
+Last Monday I gave a remote workshop about Go programming.
 It has been an interesting experience, not yet done something similar before.
 Sadly I needed too much time for the basic topics.
 So I had not enough time in the end to dive into my example.
 This has been a module containing a little declarative environment for components, a bit like Kubernetes.
 As a result I decided to create an online training for Go based on an improved version of that example.

 The idea is to provide everything as a GitHub project.
 Planned inside are a `doc` directory containing an introduction into the history of Go, the people behind it, and the tools.
 Additionally it will contain a quick introduction into the language Go to learn the most important structures, data types, and statements.
 But only so much to get a first understanding of the following modules.